guac42/GameFrame/README.md

 A framework for games written in cpp with opengl and glfw

+The goal is simply to provide a base for developing games.
+Removing the need to spend excessive amounts of time setting up a project.
+Allowing for more time to write your engine and/or game.
 The framework itself is included in the `src/gfx` folder and `src/Main.h` is an example implementation.

 ---